Updated: 12/04/19 | December 4th, 2019

-At night, we would walk barefooted to the island’s main beach, and with the island generators buzzing in the background, we’d drink and smoke with our other friends into the wee hours of the morning.
+Then, at night, we’d walk barefoot to the island’s main beach and, with the generators buzzing in the background, drink and smoke with our other friends into the wee hours of the morning.

-Then when the generators turned off and we only had starlight to shine our way, we would bid each other goodnight until the morning, when we would do it all over again.
+When the generators turned off and we only had starlight to light our way, we would bid each other good night until morning, when we would do it all over again.

-When I first began traveling, I imagined myself Indiana Jones on the quest for the Holy Grail (definitely not some weird crystal skull space aliens).
+When I first started traveling, I imagined myself as Indiana Jones on the quest for the Holy Grail (definitely not some weird crystal-skull space aliens like in the last movie).
 My Holy Grail was that perfect travel moment in some off-the-beaten-path city no one had ever visited before.
-I’d have a chance encounter with a local that would give me a window into local culture, change my life, and open my eyes to the beauty of humanity.
+There, I’d have a chance encounter with a local that would give me a window into the local culture, change my life, and open my eyes to the beauty of humanity.

 In short, I was looking for my version of The Beach.